 Beth Wade, South Carolina

-Beth Wade is a newborn, baby and family photographer in Lake Wylie, SC, just outside Charlotte, NC, with a background in sales and internet marketing.
+Instructor of CPS’s Basic WordPress and Website Creation and Internet Marketing, SEO & Online Presence, Beth Wade is a newborn, baby and family photographer in Lake Wylie, SC, just outside Charlotte, NC, with a background in sales and internet marketing.
 She always keeps her Nikon d600 close by and creates images that are artistic, natural and modern.
 Beth has been a painter and illustrator all her life.
 She loves how photography allows her to capture a single moment and turn it into a piece of art unlike any other medium she has studied.
-Her pride and joy are named Will (3) and Charlie (2), and her heart belongs to their incredible dad.
+Her pride and joy are named Will and Charlie, and her heart belongs to their incredible dad.
 Beth grew up in the Carolinas and loves being a southern gal.
 She’s also a total nut for Arizona green tea, all things vintage, live music and sunsets on the lake.